MuhammedKAldin/copyWaste/README.md

 and Never miss the self code proccessing step at any project for a fully understanding mindset

 ~~ by MuhammedKAldin ~~

+#Usage :-
+1- copy anything
+2- click Mouse3 "middle Mouseb Button" in anyarea of your screen to display the copy to that place 3- Done!